hyperbrowser/genomic-hyperbrowser/README.md

 An overview of the methods are available from [HtmlCore.html]  (https://rawgit.com/elixir-no-nels/proto/proto_dev/static/proto/html/HtmlCore.html).
 However, the methods have not been documented yet.

 #### Extra output files linked from the main HTML output
-The module [StaticFile] (lib/proto/StaticFile.py) contains a very useful class for specifically HTML output, named `GalaxyRunSpecificFile`.
-The aim of this class is to serve as a reference to an additional output files connected to the output dataset.
+The module [StaticFile] (lib/proto/StaticFile.py) contains a very useful class, especially for HTML output, named `GalaxyRunSpecificFile`.
+The aim of this class is to serve as a reference to an additional output file connected to the output dataset.
 Such extra files are stored under the 'dataset_XYZ_files' directory (for those familiar with the Galaxy file hierarchy).
-The class can be used like in this example in the `execute()` method (also making use of [HtmlCore] (#html-output)):
+The class is aimed for use in the `execute()` method of a tool.
+The following example (also making use of [HtmlCore] (#html-output)) shows the usage:

 ```
 from proto.HtmlCore import HtmlCore